awsdocs/aws-php-developers-guide/doc_source/cloudfront-example-signed-url.rst

 ##############################################

 .. meta::
-   :description: Programing Cloud Front using the AWS SDK for PHP version 3.
+   :description: Programing CloudFront using the AWS SDK for PHP version 3.
-   :keywords: Cloud Front, AWS SDK for PHP version 3 examples, Cloud Front for PHP code examples
+   :keywords: CloudFront, AWS SDK for PHP version 3 examples, CloudFront for PHP code examples

 Signed URLs enable you to provide users access to your private content.
 A signed URL includes additional information (e.g., expiration time) that gives you more